DavinderMaverick/davindermaverick.github.io/_posts/2017-10-08-hello-world.md

   - tags
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
-Testsddddddddddddddddddddddddd
+Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below) Testsddddddddddddddddddddddddd.

 ![_config.yml]({{ site.baseurl }}/images/config.png)